Mastering Retail Math for Increased Inventory Control

 Your initial markup, or IMU, is the difference between the price you paid and what you charge customers.
 Not only should your initial sales price cover the cost of the item but it should also cover a portion of your overhead expenses–rent, utilities, insurance, etc–while leaving room for profit.
 Yet, many factors can affect how much you need to markup an item in order to get best return on investment: competition, market saturation, anticipated markdowns, and perceived customer value.
 If you miscalculate any of these elements, you could end up overpricing your product and needing to mark it down at a later date in order to move it.

-Marking down items is an effective and common way to move aging inventory but if your markdowns are more than you initially anticipated, you could end up trading your profits just to make a sale.
+Marking down items is an effective and common way to move aging inventory stored in your aged inventory reports, but if your markdowns are more than you initially anticipated, you could end up trading your profits just to make a sale.

 A common misconception is that IMU% is equal to GM% (PM%).
 IMU% will be equal to the GM% only if AIR = AUR.
 If AUR differs from AIR, through promotional activity or discounting, your IMU% will differ from your GM%.